Understanding No Interest Loans in Australia with NILs

 - Be an Australian resident

-- Have no existing NILs loan (one loan at a time policy)
+- Have no active NILs loan at the time of applying (many providers allow only one loan at a time)

 What can you use interest free personal loans for?

-NILs are strictly for essential goods and services.
+NILs loans are intended for essential goods and services rather than discretionary spending.

 Essential household items